About Me

 My favorite beer is currently Barrio Rojo – a Scottish ale brewed in Tucson, Arizona, winner of the 2015 GABF Bronze Medal and a 2016 American Beer Festival Silver Medal.
 I also enjoy trying new IPA’s whenever I can find them; after first tasting Lagunitas Super Cluster Ale – a Citra-hopped Mega Ale of Intergalactic Proportions.
 (Similar, but not quite the same as a Super Cluster in Astronomy!)
 Interestingly, I have founded that Boulder, Colorado brewmasters “Hoplark” have created a masterpiece with their “0.0 Really Really Hoppy” brew – No malt, no calories, no alcohol, no sugar, no caffeine — but double-hopped with an extra kick of hop-tastic goodness and flavor!

-In 2020, I moved from California’s heavily polluted and multiply-toxic (soil, water, air, and politics!)
-San Joaquin Valley to the clean air in the western shadow of Arizona’s Santa Catalina Mountains.
-I delight in the beautiful Sonoran Desert, its thorny forests and spectacular mountains.
-I relish living near where two of my favorite Planet Patriots had lived – Ed Abbey and Joseph Wood Krutch.
-I volunteer as a Wildlife Camera monitor for the Coalition for Sonoran Desert Protection, rejoicing in the many species of wildlife caught on film every month.
-I agree with what Henry David Thoreau wrote, that what we call “the news” is futile anthropocentrism.
-(He wrote in Walden: “I am sure that I never read any memorable news in a newspaper.
+On the “News”: I believe he had it right when Henry David Thoreau wrote, that what we call “the news” is futile anthropocentrism.
+He wrote in Walden: “I am sure that I never read any memorable news in a newspaper.
 If we read of one man robbed, or murdered, or killed by accident, or one house burned, or one vessel wrecked, or one steamboat blown up, or one cow run over on the Western Railroad, or one mad dog killed, or one lot of grasshoppers in the winter—we never need read of another.
 One is enough.
 If you are acquainted with the principle, what do you care for a myriad instances and applications?
-To a philosopher all news, as it is called, is gossip…”)
+To a philosopher all news, as it is called, is gossip…”

-John Muir expressed a similar sentiment, when he wrote “I am learning nothing in this trivial world of men.
-I must break away and get out into the mountains to learn the news.”
-Like Muir, I instead focus on “the eternal verities” of Nature – our kin the fellow creatures on Earth, our geological and cosmic realities.
-I follow the galactic news, courtesy of the Sun City Oro Valley Astronomy Club and the space exploration advocacy group, the Planetary Society (co-founded by Carl Sagan).
-But the real news is found out on the canyons, the peaks, the river-breads, and the flowers and avian habitats of the natural world.
+Like Muir and Haig’s alien protaganist, I instead focus on “the eternal verities” of Nature to get the real news: our kin the fellow creatures on Earth, and our geological and cosmic realities.
+I follow the galactic news, courtesy of the Sun City Oro Valley Astronomy Club, part of NASA’s Night Sky Network, and the space exploration advocacy group, the Planetary Society (co-founded by Carl Sagan).
+But the real news is found outside – in the canyons, the peaks, the river-breads, and the flowers and avian habitats of the natural world.

 My Religious Affiliations: Transcendentalist Spirituality, Religious NaturalistUniversal Pantheist; Apple, and the The Church of Fundamental Quantum Thingies, founded by TV Producer Chuck Lorre (in which the only ritual is giving a nice pledge to PBS.)